 Supporting UB’s Historic Move Downtown

-UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo in 2017 will transform health care in Buffalo Niagara—and far beyond.
-Faculty and students will have access to state-of-the-art teaching resources.
-Leading hospitals and research facilities will be just steps away.
-Our region will become a major health care destination, attracting patients from all over the Northeast.
+UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo will transform health care in Buffalo Niagara—and far beyond.
+Faculty and students now have access to state-of-the-art teaching resources.
+Leading hospitals and research facilities are now just steps away.
+With this move, our region will become a major health care destination, attracting patients from all over the Northeast.

-The new Jacobs School of Medicine and Biomedical Sciences —located on UB’s Downtown Campus (part of the growing Buffalo Niagara Medical Campus)—will allow UB to increase its class size by nearly 30 percent, add 100 new faculty positions, and continue to attract world-renowned scientists, physician-scientists, clinicians and top medical students.
+The new Jacobs School of Medicine and Biomedical Sciences —located on UB’s Downtown Campus (part of the growing Buffalo Niagara Medical Campus)—has allowed UB to increase its class size by 25 percent, add 100 new faculty positions, and continue to attract world-renowned scientists, physician-scientists, clinicians and top medical students.
 The UB Foundation is proud to have played a supporting role in helping UB achieve this vision.

 “This strategic move would not have been possible without the help of the UB Foundation.”